aosterloh/latte-detector/README.md

-# Latte Art Detector -
+# Train and use a Latte Art Detector on Google Cloud
+## With Vertex AI and Cloud Run

 Python Flask App that uses Vertex AI AutoML Vision to detect if your latte art is pro or not.